hulatown/vpin/README.md

 # VPIN in Cryptocurrency

-Application of VPIN in cyrptocurrency market.
+Application of VPIN in cyrptocurrency market:

-Based on Python3.
+- Based on Python3.
+- Implementes two kinds of VPIN using different trade classification methods:
+  - Tick rule
+  - Bulk Volume Classification

 ## See also: